Last Updated on December 26, 2022 by admin

 Is Waikiki too touristy?

-Waikiki is definitely touristy, in that there are a lot of visitors.
+Waikiki is definitely touristy, because there are a lot of visitors.
 There are a number of tours, hotels, and restaurants that cater to tourists.
 However, it’s not difficult to escape the crowds and find places on the island that are more quiet.

 What are the best free activities in Honolulu?